mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+December 17, 2021
+- Revise setuid-env lab to add better assessment; simlab testing and avoid sighup in the printenv child.
+- Fix assessment goal count directive to exclude result tag values of false.
+- Do not require labname when using gradelab -a with a grader started with the debug option.

 November 23, 2021
 - Disable ubuntu popup errors on test VM.